AutoInt: Automatic Integration for Fast Neural Volume Rendering: Introduction

-We observe that taking the derivative of an implicit representation network results in a new computational graph, a ``grad network'', which shares the parameters of the original network.
-Now, consider that we use as our representation network a multilayer perceptron (MLP).
+We observe that taking the derivative of a coordinate-based network results in a new computational graph, a ``grad network'', which shares the parameters of the original network.
+Now, consider that we use as our network a multilayer perceptron (MLP).
 Taking its derivative results in a grad network which can be trained on a signal that we wish to integrate.
-By reassembling the grad network parameters back into the original MLP, we have constructed a neural network that represents the antiderivative of the signal to integrate.
+By reassembling the grad network parameters back into the original MLP, we construct a neural network that represents the antiderivative of the signal to integrate.

 This procedure results in a closed-form solution for the antiderivative, which, by the fundamental theorem of calculus, enables the calculation of any definite integral in two evaluations of the MLP.
 Inspired by techniques for automatic differentiation (AutoDiff), we call this procedure \emph{automatic integration} or AutoInt.
 Although the mechanisms of AutoInt and AutoDiff are very different, both approaches enable the calculation of integrals or derivatives in an automated manner that does not rely on traditional numerical techniques, such as sampling or finite differences.